-- Many scanner models can work with a wide range of document types.
-Including multiple paper thicknesses and very small documents, such as business cards.
+- Most scanner models can work with a wide range of document types—including various paper thicknesses, and very small documents, such as business cards.

 - Scanner hardware and software are often optimized for scan quality to capture difficult documents, automatically adjust for skew or page orientation, and remove blank pages from the file.

-- Scanners usually experience lower incidence of downtime than MFDs, and their usage does not conflict with those using the machine for copying and printing, which could result in workflow interruptions, especially during large jobs.
+- Scanners usually experience a lower incidence of downtime than MFDs, as their usage does not conflict with those using the machine for copying and printing.
+Their reduced usage results in a lack of workflow interruptions, especially during large jobs.

-- MFDs offer a convenient one-stop-shop for all your printing, copying and scanning needs.
+- MFDs offer a convenient "one-stop-shop" for all printing, copying, and scanning needs.

-- Having an MFD allows you to limit the number of devices covered by your service contract.
+- Utilizing a copier-style MFD for scanning needs allows you to reduce the number of devices covered by your service contract.

 - Employees only have to learn how to operate one device when companies opt for an MFD.